 Who we are Looking for

-The program is intended for people who have demonstrated the aptitude for leadership, but may not necessarily currently be in a traditional leadership position.
+The program is intended for people who have demonstrated the aptitude for leadership, but may not necessarily currently be in a traditional or formal leadership position.

 Participants are evaluated for high levels of leadership potential, commitment to leadership, and enthusiasm for realizing their potential based on recommendations from supervisors, applicants’ letter of interest, performance evaluation, and interview.

 Learning Formats and Styles

 LGP is designed to provide an effective and rewarding experience to a wide variety of learning styles.
 Participants engage with the material is several different formats.

 Traditionally this program begins with a reading group.
 This allows participants to get to know one another while learning about a number of the topics, as well as ease them into the important discipline of speaking in public.
 The facilitation of this exercise encourages the participants to evaluate the content of the book critically and have an open discussion about the material.